DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 ![python](images/python.svg)

 [NEXT]
-### Short Term Strategy

-Whenever we buy or borrow a stock...

-...we only keep it for **one day**!

-[NEXT]
-### Trading Universe

-Every day, we choose 4000 out of the 7000 stocks to trade.

-Pick the 4000 most traded stocks.

-This is our **trading universe**.
-We only ever trade these stocks.

-[NEXT]
 Every weekday just before the US stock market closes:

-0. choose 4000 stocks to consider trading <!-- .element: class="hidden" -->
 1. calculate each stock's daily returns for the past year  <!-- .element: class="hidden" -->
 2. calculate correlation between each stock's returns <!-- .element: class="hidden" -->
 3. use correlations and yesterday's returns to decide how much to buy/sell of each stock <!-- .element: class="hidden" -->